 - Working substantial hours in paid employment while a full-time student due to economic circumstances

 - Facing discrimination or other barriers to higher education because of recent immigrant status

-How you demonstrate that your non-academic achievements and experience were demanding, important and led to skill or personal development, for example leadership, courage or confidence.
+The admissions committee will assess how you demonstrate that your non-academic achievements and experience were demanding, important and led to skills or personal development, for example leadership, courage or confidence.
+Examples:

 - Achieving leadership roles at work